It’s mind blowing that $682 billion was spent by people on Black Friday last year.

 SO WHAT CAN WE DO?
 ARE WE DOOMED?

 The reality is that fashion is not slowing down anytime soon, and being naked is not an option.
-But we start to #GIVEASHIT.
-Personally, we believe that it should be a brands responsibility to produce sustainably and minimize the impact on the environment.
+But we can start to #GIVEASHIT.
+Personally, I believe that it should be a brands responsibility to produce sustainably and minimize the impact on the environment.
 There are so many incredible new technologies and materials today that make this possible, even though it is challenging and normally comes at a higher cost.
 In the meantime, consumers can also help by shopping sustainably and supporting brands that are trying to make a difference.
 Here are a few of the sustainable initiatives that we employ and Nudwear that we hope will inspire other brands to do the same.

 You can read more about our sustainability initiatives here.